 Ann Cusack and I have known each other and have been very good friends since 1983.
 She and I used to work in V.R.C.
 Palawan, Philippines teaching the Vietnamese refugees English and helping them adapt to their countries of destination.

+We lost contact many years ago and were reunited in December 2011 in Orange County, California after 18 long years.
 She now goes by the name Ann Phuong Nguyen for obvious reason (She's married to a Vietnamese gentleman.).
 Also in the picture is her lovely and personable daughter Monica.

 REUNITED WITH PHAN ANH TUAN (Anthony)